 LDWF investigating man found dead in St. Charles Parish swamp

-ST. CHARLES PARISH - A man was found unconscious in the swamp, and authorities believe he may have fallen off of his boat and died Saturday.
+ST. CHARLES PARISH - A man was found dead in the swamp, and authorities believe he may have fallen off of his boat and died Saturday.

-Louisiana Department of Wildlife and Fisheries found 68-year-old Anthony J. Vicari Jr. unconscious in the Labranche wetlands east of Cross Bayou Canal.
+Louisiana Department of Wildlife and Fisheries found 68-year-old Anthony J. Vicari Jr. unresponsive in the Labranche wetlands east of Cross Bayou Canal.

 Agents said Vicari Jr. was "in the muddy part of the swamp with his boat nearby," and included that he was found without a life jacket.